-We stopped round for a few barbequed chops and had a good look around 'Port'.
-Along with some entertainment for the kiddies, there was a freighter (Maersk Dunafare) dockside that allowed a true appreciation of their size (45,803 gross tonnage) and an interesting exhibit on loan from the museum detailing the first frozen meat shipment from New Zealand to England.
-The day actually marked the 125th Anniversary of that voyage.
-A historic day indeed for the 2 Billion dollar industry (2006 stats).
+We stopped round for a few barbequed chops and a good look around 'Port'.
+Along with some games for the kiddies, there was a freighter (the Maersk Dunafare) dockside that allowed a true appreciation of their massive size (45,803 gross tonnage) and an interesting exhibit on loan from the museum detailing the first frozen meat shipment from New Zealand to England.
+The day marked the 125th Anniversary of the actual voyage.
+A historic day indeed for the 2 Billion dollar NZ Meat export industry (2006 stats).

 Carey's Bay Pub, not a kilometer along the road that has Bookbinder and Emerson's Pilsner on tap.
 On the day, Bookie was the ultimate match for the pies on offer and the Pilsner was particularly full of passionfruit and lush.
 We had a few perfect pints.

 FYI: In the photo on the link, the CBH is the big stone building closest to the water.

 Carey's Bay is a great historic hotel that has recently been lovingly restored retaining much of its original character.
 Stop in for lunch, a few pints of Bookbinder in their covered courtyard or sunny front section, and drink in the view as well.
 For a Maritimer like me, it was a view reminiscent of home.